opentext-idol/idol-oem-tutorials/tutorials/keyview_filter/programming_c.md

 }
 ```

-We recommend that all error are handled this way, and will assume this is being done for the rest of this tutorial.
+We recommend that you handle all errors this way.
+The rest of this tutorial assumes you use extended error handling.

 ### Filtering hidden information

-KeyView provides a number of options that control what text is output, and how that text is converted or displayed.
-One common requirement of KeyView is that it displays as much text as possible, including text that is not normally visible in the document, such as hidden cells or slides, or ancillary text like comments or notes.
-These can be displayed by enabling the hidden text option, using [fpFilterConfig()](https://www.microfocus.com/documentation/idol/IDOL_12_13/KeyviewFilterSDK_12.13_Documentation/Guides/html/c-programming/index.html#C/filtering_functions/fpFilterConfig.htm).
+KeyView provides a number of options that control what text to output, and how to convert or display that text.
+A common requirement of KeyView is to display as much text as possible, including text that is not normally visible in the document, such as hidden cells or slides, or ancillary text like comments or notes.
+You can display this text by enabling the hidden text option in [fpFilterConfig()](https://www.microfocus.com/documentation/idol/IDOL_12_13/KeyviewFilterSDK_12.13_Documentation/Guides/html/c-programming/index.html#C/filtering_functions/fpFilterConfig.htm).

 ```c
 if(!filter.fpFilterConfig(context, KVFLT_SHOWHIDDENTEXT, TRUE, NULL))